dsebastien/modernWebDevGenerator/README.md

 Enjoy!

+Note that the [ModernWebDevBuild](https://www.npmjs.com/package/modern-web-dev-build) project has other tricks in store for you, be sure to check out [the docs](https://www.npmjs.com/package/modern-web-dev-build).

 ## Options
 There are two main approaches to use this generator:
 * interactive mode: the generator asks you all the questions
-* batch model: you provide the information directly to the generator
+* batch mode: you provide the information directly to the generator

 In practice nothing prevents you from mixing both though :)
 If you pass a setting directly to the generator, it will not prompt you for that value.